microsoft/code-with-engineering-playbook/Engineering/BestPractices/SolidPrinciples.md

 ----

 ## Open Closed Principle
 This principle states that a classs and entities should be **Open** for extensability, but **Closed** for changes.
-This principle essentially states that once you go live with a new method inside your class, you do not modify it.
+Once you go live with a new method inside your class, you should not modify it.
 Consider that you have a library v1.0 running the following class:

 ```csharp
 public class IdentityManager